 I have worked with a number of United Reformed Churches, both before and during my training, leading youth work, supporting children and family worship and exploring mission and outreach with groups.
 Since moving to Christchurch I have become involved as a governor at the local Somerford Primary School and am passionate about encouraging churches and congregations to support their communities and provide church based mission projects for those around us.

-I have recently been appointed as the Interfaith Advocate for the Wessex Synod of the URC.
+I am appointed as the Interfaith Advocate for the Wessex Synod of the URC.
 I carried out my dissertation research in this field and have travelled the world extensively, including my most recent trip to explore faith, culture and hospitality in the Punjab, India.
 I am extremely passionate about working with and alongside people of all faiths and those with no faith.

 If you see me around and recognise me I warmly welcome you to stop me and say hello.
 If you would like to meet up to talk with me I can usually be found at the church coffee mornings or you can contact me using the links on this website or our Facebook page.